marianaraca/amigo_materials/WRITEUP.md

    actionable account.

 ## Tools used
-- **Python 3** with **pandas** for data ingestion, date math, and aggregation
+- I asked Claude to generate some fake data to work with
+- I used python and pandas for data cleaning
-- Plain string templates for email drafting (no LLM dependency — kept it deterministic and auditable, since in a real healthcare RCM context you'd want every auto-generated communication to be traceable to a fixed rule, not a black box)
+- Plain string templates for email drafting (no LLM dependency)
 - Output to CSV + flat text files so it's easy to plug into any CRM, spreadsheet, or ticketing system as a next step